fantastec/documentation-style-guide/README.md

 ### .NET

-Where possible, use the [official](https://www.microsoft.com/net) spelling in all uppercase, preceeded by a "." character.
+Where possible, use the [official](https://www.microsoft.com/net) spelling in all uppercase, preceded by a "." character.
 In situations where non-word characters are illegal or stripped out (e.g. URIs or slugs) use "dotnet" in all lowercase.

 - .NET ✅
 - /cortex-dotnet/ ✅